Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Undersampled events in GWTC-3

 We consider any event with $n_{\rm eff} < 100$ to be undersampled.
-With such few samples, measurements can be misleading.
-We nonetheless include our results for these events in Table \ref{tab:results-undersampled} for future reference.

-When an event is undersampled, it can be informative to study a scatter plot of weights versus eccentricities to gain an understanding of the reason for undersampling.
+With such few samples, measurements can be misleading, so we do not include in this work the analyses of the events in GWTC-3 for which the reweighting process is unsuccessful.
+However, even when an event is undersampled, it can be informative to study a scatter plot of weights versus eccentricities to gain an understanding of the reason for undersampling.
 Three examples are shown in Figure \ref{fig:weights_scatter_plots}, in which the $n_{\rm eff}$ (see Eq. \ref{eq:neff}) dominating samples are highlighted.
 Firstly, the locations of the scatter points across the eccentricity range are informative: if the event has no support at all for high eccentricities, it will not be possible for highly-eccentric samples to be drawn, so there will be no scatter points at high eccentricities.

 Secondly, the distribution of weights across the eccentricity range is informative.
 If highly-weighted samples are spread evenly across the range of eccentricities---as is the case for our first two examples---waveform systematics are a probable suspect for underweighting: these samples are likely to reside in an area of the wider parameter space (for example, a particular combination of masses and spins) for which the \texttt{IMRPhenomD} waveform does not well-represent the $e_{10} = 0$ \texttt{SEOBNRE} waveform.
-If instead the dominating samples are localised to a particular part of the eccentricity range---as is the case for our final example, GW200129A---the situation is both more interesting and more frustrating.
+If instead the dominating samples are localised to a particular part of the eccentricity range---as is the case for our final example, GW200129---the situation is both more interesting and more frustrating.
 In this case, it is likely that there is strong support for eccentricity in the data, but that the eccentric posterior does not overlap the quasi-circular posterior to an adequate extent for the reweighting method to be efficient.